khj1977/toy_framework/README_EN.md

 ## Restful Objects

 Micro service.
-That is trend word in recent year in IT industry.
+That is trend word in recent years in IT industry.
 Actually, in this framework, system is assumed to be connected with REST.
 API?
 That is fine.
 But more important thing is it is possible to transfer method call of a class to another machine.
 It is magic of meta programming.
 You can check my framework for this magic.
 Actually, implementation of this code is not difficult.
 But as I know, most person seems not to deploy that idea.

 If you want to connect code by this framework with your system which made by Java or C#, you can do that easily.
 It is dangeroud to replace whole system at once.
 You can replace your old system by agile way.